Backroads Kerala & Karnataka

 With tea plantations, wildlife safaris, village treks, former British hill stations and UNESCO World Heritage sites, this superb itinerary has been crafted to include diverse environments and fascinating insights into South India’s rich cultural heritage.

-During this 18-day tour you will experience a range of activities and visit many of the great sights in South India.
-Explore historic Fort Cochin, discover Mysore’s bustling markets & city palace, and enjoy dawn & dusk wildlife jeep safaris at Kabini Wildlife Sanctuary.
+During this 18-day tour you will experience a range of activities and see many of the great sights of South India.
+Discover historic Fort Cochin, explore Mysore’s bustling markets & city palace, and enjoy dawn & dusk wildlife jeep safaris at Kabini Wildlife Sanctuary.
 Explore the ruins of the imperial city of Hampi and observe the mesmerising temple ritual Theyyam.
 You will also take in the stunning mountain landscape of Wayanad and the laidback lifestyle of Goa.

 Day 1 Cochin